jrdeslippe/perfportsite/docs/perfport/measurements.md

 Instead we advocate for one of two approaches for defining performance against expected or optimal performance on the system for algorithm:

-## 1. Compare against a known, well-recognized (potentially non-portable), implementation.
+### 1. Compare against a known, well-recognized (potentially non-portable), implementation.

 Some applications, algorithms or methods have well-recognized optimal (often hand-tuned) implementations on different architectures.
 These can be used as a baseline for defining relative performance of portable versions.
 Our Chroma application case-study shows this approach.
-(See here)[case_studies/qcd]
+[See here](case_studies/qcd.md)

+Many performance tools exist at ALCF, NERSC and OLCF for the purposes profiling applications, regions of applications and determining performance limiters when comparing different implementation of an algorithm or method.
+See the comprehensive list [here](facilities/tools.md) with links to detailed instructions and example use-cases at each site.

-## 2. Use the roofline model to compare actual to expected performance
+### 2. Use the roofline model to compare actual to expected performance